 2. Cook One-Pot, Sheet Pan, or Skillet Meals

 These simple all-in-one style recipes will cut down on the number of dishes you have to clean and the amount of activity you have going on in the kitchen while you cook.
 Keeping it simple is key in a small space.
 Check out my One Pot Meal recipe category for ideas.

 Pictured above: Southwest Chicken Skillet

-- Limit your tools, equipment, and appliances.
 I’m a huge advocate for keeping it simple in the kitchen, using only very basic kitchen tools, and focusing on multipurpose kitchen equipment.
 A basic chef’s knife can accomplish hundreds of tasks, while a banana slicer can only do one.
 A Dutch oven can act as both a soup pot and a roasting pan.
 A simple cheese grater can shred not only cheese, but a variety of vegetables, frozen butter (for making pastry), or even quickly remove the zest from citrus.
-Stay away from single use tools and go for the tried and true classic kitchen tools.
+Stay away from single-use tools and go for the tried and true classic kitchen tools.
 Here is a list of the basic kitchen equipment that I find most valuable.

-- Utilize wall space and the inside of cabinet doors.
 Got empty walls?
 Line up removable hooks on your walls to hang lightweight objects like cooking utensils, measuring cups and spoons, kitchen towels, etc. If you’re handy, install stronger hooks with drywall anchors to hang heavy items like pots and pans.
-This Buzzfeed article is probably the best round up of ways to add storage in a small space that I’ve ever seen, so check it out for clever ways to add storage to the inside of cabinets and empty wall space.
+This Buzzfeed article is probably the best round-up of ways to add storage in a small space that I’ve ever seen, so check it out for clever ways to add storage to the inside of cabinets and empty wall space.